7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Believing growth is unrealistic for “people like you”

-In this guide we’ll look at the signs of a mediocre mindset more clearly, understand why it develops in the first place, and explore practical ways to shift into a healthier, more growth-oriented way of thinking.
+In this guide, you’ll learn how to recognize the signs of a mediocre mindset, understand why it develops, and discover practical ways to build a healthier, more growth-oriented way of thinking.

 What Is a Mediocre Mindset?

-A mediocre mindset is not about being unintelligent, untalented, or unsuccessful.
+A mediocre mindset isn’t about being unintelligent, lacking talent, or not being successful.

 - Comfort becomes more important than growth